Head of School, Admissions, and Human Resources

 Emily Arnold received her BA from Wheaton College in Christian Education.
-When not working, she enjoys translating, creating crating projects and finding new uses for old things.
-Emily also works part-time as the Testing Coordinator for the Foreign Languages Department at Wheaton College.
+When not working, she enjoys translating texts, creating crating projects and finding new uses for old things.
 Since she grew up in France, where her parents serve as missionaries, Emily speaks fluent French and loves languages.
-She attends Mount Prospect Bible Church.
+Emily and her husband attend Mount Prospect Bible Church.
 Mrs. Arnold joined the Clapham School faculty in 2015.

 Steven Battaglia graduated from Grove City College with a BA in History and a Biblical Studies minor.
 While a student at Grove City College, Steven led a campus ministry and counseled at Summer’s Best Two Weeks.
 After graduation, Steven spent time teaching at a home co-op.
 Outside of school, Steven is passionate about spending time with his wife and baby boy, reading good books, playing basketball, and fishing.
 Steven and his family attend The Federated Church of Sandwich.
 Mr. Battaglia joined the Clapham School Faculty in 2016.